 Experience level is a key factor in determining how much to pay employees.
 Generally, the more experience an employee has, the higher the salary he or she commands.
 Can’t afford to pay at market rate for an experienced individual in your industry?
 Rather than slash pay rates, consider hiring someone with less experience.
 Or, consider hiring a new grad.

 Education goes hand-in-hand with experience.
 People with masters’ degrees command higher salaries than those with bachelors’ degrees in some industries.
 This is because you are getting a person with advanced training and knowledge on a subject that’s valuable to the business.

 Skills that are relevant to the core mission of your business but hard to find are worth their weight in gold.
 If an employee has them, he or she normally commands a higher wage than an employee without these valuable skills.

 Employees in different roles command different salaries at most small businesses.
 It requires a combination of market pay research and value judgments to assess which job functions are most central to the success of the business.
 Employees who perform these job functions are usually paid the most.

 Even employees with the same experience, education and skills can be paid differently in different cities.
 Major metropolitan areas tend to pay higher wages than certain smaller cities.
 This is because they have a higher cost-of-living than many small cities.
 If you live in a small locale, paying on par with businesses in big cities can make you an attractive employer.

 Consider compensation as a component of the overall compensation package.
 For example, you might offer your employees a stellar vacation policy.
-If this is the case, you might be able to make up for slightly lower salary with attractive perks in another area.
+If this is the case, you might be able to make up for

 How do I find comparable compensation for employees?